eddiejibson/limitrr/README.md

         "host": "666.chae.sh",
         "port": 6379,
         "family": 4
-        //There are many more options all of which can be seen further into the documentation under the "configuration" title },
+        //There are many more options all of which can be seen further into the
+        //documentation under the "configuration" title
+    },
     //General limitrr options
     "options": {
         "expiry": 900
-        //There are many more options all of which can be seen further into the documentation under the "configuration" title }
+        //There are many more options all of which can be seen further into the
+        //documentation under the "configuration" title
+    }
 });